 Why You'll Like This Recipe

-- Homemade turkey broth is fantastic, for sipping, soups (like this French Onion Soup), gluten-free Thanksgiving stuffing and more.
+- Homemade turkey broth is fantastic, for sipping, and soups .

 - It's easy and mostly hands-off.